Where would you like to study?

 If you have questions.

-Each approved program has a faculty program adviser.
+Each approved program has a faculty program advisor.
 The faculty member is a valuable resource about each individual program and is listed on the International and Off-Campus website.
+You can also meet with a staff advisor in the International and Off-Campus Studies Office.

 International and Off-Campus is located in Tomson 380.
 Office staff is available to answer questions and assist you with choosing a program to suit your academic needs.